William Pickford: Referee

 Pickford was also a prominent referee in Hampshire, taking charge of Hampshire Junior Cup and Hampshire Senior Cup finals.
 He became Vice-President of the Referees Association (formed in 1893), becoming treasurer from 1908 to 1914.
 In 1895, Pickford was instrumental in the Society producing "The Referees' Chart, 1895–96"; this contained 17 Laws (or rules) and was far more substantial than the original rules, laid down in 1863.

 In 1906, he wrote "How to Referee", in which he set out the rules of the game and gave advice such as:

 Don't forget that players are not machines, but are human, and possess a keen sense of injustice.

 Don't let criticism hurt you, some people rejoice to see a referee writhe under it.
 It tickles them, and really if you are a good referee it cannot harm you.

 Don't be afraid, but be bold and fear not.

 Don't worry your head about the noise spectators kick up.
 Free Britons have queer ways of enjoying themselves.

 Don't go on refereeing if your eyesight gets bad, or you get old and slow.

-Legacy
+Death and legacy

+William Pickford died at his home in Bournemouth on 5 November 1938.

 In 1996, the Hampshire F.A. marked Pickford's contribution to the game, both locally and nationally, by naming their new headquarters in Winchester Road, Southampton after him.
 Ten years later, the Hampshire F.A. moved their headquarters to Basingstoke, and "William Pickford House" was sold to Hilton-Baird Financial Solutions.